SIGDAO/.github/profile/README.md

 # SIGDAO - Together we build web3 dAPP better!
 JOIN US!

-Sigdao Foundation - Empower Web3 Startuper, Creator & dAPPer with Autonomous dApp Store, Web3 builder, and Community Power-up.
+Sigdao Foundation - Empower Web3 Startuper, Creator & dApper with Autonomous dApp Store, Web3 builder, and Community Power-up.
 Opensource, Decentralised & Funded by users.
 No non-tech investors, No bullshit.
 You have your say!

-> **About Me**
+> **About Us**
 >
-> SIGDAO is an organization on GitHub with a strong focus on empowering Web3 startups and creators.
+> SIGDAO is an organization on SIGNUM & GitHub with a strong focus on empowering Web3 startups, creators & dApper.
 As a foundation, we strive to develop decentralized and open-source projects, contributing to the growth and advancement of the Web3 ecosystem.
 Our interests revolve around Web3 technologies, decentralized applications (dApps), and building a community-powered ecosystem.
+Explore, collaborate and together let's shape the future of Web3!

 ![SIGDAO Logo](https://pbs.twimg.com/profile_images/1690982903273213952/R_lbVNMA_400x400.jpg)